small0live/minerva-wp/README.md

 # Minerva Project: Word Puzzles Experiment Data

- This repo contains R code files for data preparation and summarization associated with the word puzzles experiment conducted under the Minerva project.
+This repo contains R code files and documentation for data preparation and summarization associated with the word puzzles experiment conducted under the Minerva project.
 Supplementary information about the data is available in [this Google Sheet](https://docs.google.com/spreadsheets/d/156uiHYXigYihKN6WHiC477xpLJ7OpeY8GpnTeZHYblo/edit?usp=sharing).

+The experimental task consist of a set of word puzzles which vary along two dimensions: problem structure and solution space.
+Participants were randomly assigned to one of two conditions: real group or nominal group.
+In the real group condition, participants work together in a 3-person team to complete the puzzles.
+In the nominal group condition, participants work indepedently to complete the puzzles.

  ## Qualtrics Survey Data